Jì Jì Already across

 The great image says: Water above fire, already across.
 The noble one takes thought of misfortune and guards against it.

-Jí Jì: the ideogram and the story.
-What does it mean for your question?
+Jí Jì: the ideogram and the story (NEW) What does it mean for your question?

 Never be sure of success.
-If you want to keep it, then stay the way you were when you made it.
+If you want to keep it, then stay as focused as when you made it.
 Success has to be made and made and made, it needs you to go on.
 If you turn around, it will collapse behind your back.

 9 at 5: The Eastern neighbor slaughters an ox.
 Nothing compared to the Western neighbor's Yue offering in really receiving his blessing.